 Charger availability is a big pain point for EV drivers.
 With EV adoption growing every year, the existing chargers are becoming busier than ever.
 Prioritising multiple AC chargers over a single DC unit can considerably improve availability for visitors.
 One EV driver even told us they’d love to see an AC charger in every single bay.
 This has to be the future.

-Electric vehicle smart charging is also key here as this will allow EV drivers to see whether or not your chargers are available.
+Smart charging EV is also key here as this will allow EV drivers to see whether or not your chargers are available.
 This could increase utilization while drawing more people to your car park.

 One challenge a lot of EV drivers come across is blocked chargers.
 These might show as available on an app but actually have a car in the space that’s not plugged in.
 Often this could be an internal combustion engine (ICE) vehicle or an EV that’s decided to park without charging.
 This has led to many EV drivers calling for stricter penalties for owners of cars blocking a charger.
 A clear penalty system for ICE vehicles blocking a charger or for EV drivers overstaying after they’ve finished charging would help to free up these parking spaces and increase availability.